keeganpaleshi/RMTest/readme.txt

 }
 ```

+When the cut is applied the analysis logs how many events were removed.
+This
+count also appears in `summary.json` under `noise_cut.removed_events`.

 `analysis_start_time` in the optional `analysis` section sets the global
 time origin for decay fitting and time-series plots.
 Provide an
 ISO‑8601 string such as `"2020-01-01T00:00:00Z"`.
 When omitted the first